fleetdm/fleet/articles/seamless-mdm-migration.md

 As of Fleet 4.55, disk encryption keys will automatically be re-escrowed after migration the next time the user logs into their device.

 ### Install fleetd

+Install fleetd on the devices to migrate.
+Devices with fleetd installed will begin to show up in the Fleet UI (with profiles in "Pending" state).

+Generate `.pkg` packages following the [standard enrollment documentation](https://fleetdm.com/docs/using-fleet/enroll-hosts).
+Install the package using the existing MDM or any other management tool.

+Devices are automatically assigned to Teams in Fleet based on the package they are provided, so be sure to distribute packages that assign devices to teams with the relevant configurations.

+### Update DNS

+Devices are now communicating with the Fleet server via the fleetd agent.
+They are not yet migrated for MDM.

+Ensure the Fleet server load balancer can terminate HTTPS using the existing server hostname.
+This typically involves issuing a certificate [with AWS ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
+In Fleet Cloud, the Fleet team will ask the customer team to update a DNS record for verification so that AWS can issue the certificate.

+Now the customer updates DNS to point the existing domain to the Fleet server load balancer.
+This typically involves setting a `CNAME` record with the hostname of the load balancer (eg. `mdm.example.com -> fleet-cloud-alb-1723349272.us-east-2.elb.amazonaws.com`).

+Devices will begin checking in to the Fleet server and receiving new configurations.

+### Decommission the old server

+At this point, the migration is complete.
+The old server can be decommissioned.

+Keep a database backup of the old server on hand in case it is ever needed for reference or recovery.

+## Gradual migration

+In the process described, when we update DNS all of the devices are migrated immediately.
+To minimize risk, it is often desired to gradually migrate devices.

+Fleet has created a [migration proxy](https://github.com/fleetdm/fleet/tree/main/tools/mdm/migration/mdmproxy) that can be used to gradually migrate specific devices and/or a percentage of devices.
+This allows gradual migration with progressively more devices migrated.

+## Conclusion

+Seamless MDM migrations on macOS *are* possible.
+If your current MDM deployment meets the requirements, work with the Fleet team to do it in your organization.

+Much is done under the hood, and ultimately we can provide a seamless migration experience for end-users.

 <meta name="category" value="guides">
 <meta name="authorFullName" value="Zach Wasserman">